-In this section, we show that, given the sequence of b-bit blocks that are added to the state between each call to f, one can recover the process history of the XOODYAK object, together with the secret key if in keyed mode.
+Lemma 1.
+From the sequence of b-bit blocks that are added to the state between each call to f, one can recover the process history of the XOODYAK object, together with the secret key if in keyed mode.

 In general, each Cyclist call starts with a first colored step and continues with zero, one or several uncolored steps.
 One can use this property to easily detect where each call starts in the alternating sequence of DOWN() and UP() steps.
 There are a few exceptions to this color property that we detail now.